 This humble company started small with tortilla soup and some sides.
 They have since experienced early success, with Backpacker Magazine picking their tortilla soup for the coveted Editor’s Choice spot in 2009.
 Now they serve about 50 different varieties of freeze-dried and dehydrated meals.
 Many preppers and backpackers rave about their fresh and tasty food.
 Their packs also include condiments, toppings, and garnishes.
 According to their website, their popular Austintacious Tortilla Soup includes a mix of dried ingredients (chipotle chicken, black beans, corn, tomatoes, onion, and more), as well as a packet of concentrated chicken broth, and a topping of dehydrated jack cheese and tortilla chips.

 What separates Packit Gourmet from most manufacturers is that they also run a grocery where you can pick your own dehydrated ingredients to make your meals.
-Because they mostly sell natural and organic ingredients, some of their food are seasonal, so their roster may change from time to time.
+Because they mostly sell natural and organic ingredients, some of their food is seasonal, so their roster may change from time to time.
 If you don’t mind a shorter shelf life, Packit Gourmet may just be the freeze-dried food brand for you.

 Valley Food Storage